 Knowing that you have planned for your family's long-term well-being and financial security can assure you that the fruits of your lifetime of hard work is directed and safe.
 Elizabeth undergoes a comprehensive analysis of your current and anticipated estate.
 We then determine the best means of transferring your assets, minimizing taxes, establishing guardianship for your children, caring for your pets, supporting personal philanthropic causes, and protecting your loved ones.

 A will is essential at every stage of your life.
-As discussed below, an Advance Health Care Directive sets the parameters for medical intervention should you become incapacitated.
+As discussed below, an Advance Health Care Directive nominates an agent to make healthcare decisions for you when you can't do so yourself.
 This assures that when you are most vulnerable, your wishes will be honored.

 Elizabeth will draft your will to ensure that your intentions are always honored.